GPS Reception and Interference

 Upon completion of this tutorial, you will be able to:

-• Design a GPS Receiver which uses a GPS Fixed Reception Pattern (FRPA) antenna pattern
+• Design a GPS receiver, which uses a GPS Fixed Reception Pattern Antenna (FRPA)

 • Use radio frequency environmental models and system noise temperature calculations

-• Use Aviator to design a simple search pattern for a small aircraft
+• Use the Aviator capability to design a simple search pattern for a small aircraft

 • Determine GPS reception in the target area